Histrionic personality disorder: Signs and symptoms

 People diagnosed with HPD may be dramatic.
 They often fail to see their own personal situation realistically, instead dramatizing and exaggerating their difficulties.
-Patients with this disorder can have rapidly shifting emotions and a decreased ability to recognize other's emotions.
+Patients with this disorder can have rapidly shifting emotions and a decreased ability to recognize the emotions of others.
 Their emotions may appear superficial or exaggerated to others.
 This disorder is associated with extraversion, a lower tolerance for frustration or delayed gratification, and openness to new experiences.
 People with HPD may have little self-doubt and often appear egocentric.

 Research has also shown those with histrionic personality have a greater desire for social approval and reassurance and will constantly seek it out, making those with HPD more vulnerable to social media addiction.
 People with this disorder often display excessive sensitivity to criticism or disapproval.
 They will work hard to get others to pay attention to them, possibly as a method of testing the stability of relationships.
 They may enjoy situations in which they can be the center of attention, and may feel uncomfortable when people are not paying attention to them.
-It is common for people with this disorder to wear flamboyant clothing, try body modifications, and fake medical conditions in an attempt to draw other's attention.
-They may display inappropriately sexually provocative, flirtatious, or exploitative behavior.
-Sexting and exhibitionist behavior are also behaviors people with this condition sometimes exhibit.
-Some people with histrionic traits or personality disorder change their seduction technique into a more maternal or paternal style as they age.
+People with this disorder may wear flamboyant clothing, try body modifications, and fake medical conditions in an attempt to draw others' attention.
+They may be inappropriately sexually provocative, flirtatious, or exploitative.
+Sexually suggestive and exhibitionist behavior are also behaviors people with this condition sometimes exhibit, and are more likely to seek out casual sexual relationships.
 When their desire for attention is not met, it can heighten the severity of their symptoms.
-They tend to be impressionable and easily manipulatable, especially by those they respect.

 Patients with HPD are usually high-functioning, both socially and professionally.
 They usually have good social skills, despite tending to use them to make themselves the center of attention.
 HPD may also affect a person's social and romantic relationships, as well as their ability to cope with losses or failures.
 People with HPD tend to consider relationships closer than they usually are.
 They may seek treatment for clinical depression when romantic (or other close personal) relationships end.
 Substance disorders, such as alcohol use disorder or opioid use disorder, are all common in patients with histrionic personality disorder.
-They are also at higher risks of suicide, body dysmorphia, and divorce.
+They are also at higher risks of suicide, body dysmorphia (a preoccupation with perceived flaws in one's physical appearance), and divorce.
 They may go through frequent job changes, as they become easily bored and may prefer withdrawing from frustration (instead of facing it).
 Because they tend to crave novelty and excitement, they may place themselves in risky situations.
 All of these factors may lead to greater risk of developing clinical depression.
 People with this condition can have an impressionistic and undetailed style of speech.

 Despite these traits, they can be prideful of their own personality, and may be unwilling to change, viewing any change as a threat.
 They may even blame their personal failures or disappointments on others.